dennisppaul/wellen/processing-library/ton/README.md

 in the simplest setup the method `DSP.start(PApplet)` starts the signal processing pipeline which then continuously calls the method `audioblock(float[])`. the supplied `float[]` array can be filled with samples.

-see `ExampleBasics05DigitalSignalProcessing` for a simple implementation of a *sine wave oscillator* as well as `ExampleDSPLowPassFilter` and `ExampleDSPEcho` for implementations of two slightly more advanced aspects of DSP.
+see `ExampleBasics04DigitalSignalProcessing` for a simple implementation of a *sine wave oscillator* as well as `ExampleDSP04LowPassFilter` and `ExampleDSP03Echo` for implementations of two slightly more advanced aspects of DSP.

-additionally DSP can also be started with a different paramter set to either run with stereo output ( see `ExampleDSPStereoOutput` ), mono in- and output ( see `ExampleDSPPassThrough` ) or stereo in- and output.
+additionally DSP can also be started with a different paramter set to either run with stereo output ( see `ExampleDSP01StereoOutput` ), mono in- and output ( see `ExampleDSP02PassThrough` ) or stereo in- and output.

 ### `Beat`

 *ton* has a continues trigger mechanism to create a beat. the method `Beat.start(PApplet, int)` starts a beat at a specified *beats per minute* (BPM) ( see `ExampleBasics03Beat` ).

-a beat can also be trigger by an external MIDI clock ( see `ExampleEventBeatMIDIClock` ) to synchronize with other applications.
+a beat can also be trigger by an external MIDI clock ( see `ExampleEvent02MIDIClock` ) to synchronize with other applications.

 ### other *muscial mechanics*

 with the `Scale` class values can be transformed into intervals based on musical scales ( see `ExampleBasics02Scales` ).

-the `Sequencer` class supplies a simple structure to facilitate the recording and recalling of note sequences ( see `ExampleBasics04Sequencer` ).
+the `Sequencer` class supplies a simple structure to facilitate the recording and recalling of note sequences ( see `ExampleTechnique01Sequencer` ).

-*ton* can receiver events from other applications or machines with the classes `EventReceiverMIDI` via MIDI and `EventReceiverOSC` via OSC ( see `ExampleEventReceive` ).
+*ton* can receiver events from other applications or machines with the classes `EventReceiverMIDI` via MIDI and `EventReceiverOSC` via OSC ( see `ExampleEvent01ReceiveMIDIandOSC` ).

 ## dependencies